great-expectations/great_expectations/docs/command_line.rst

 A checkpoint is a bundle of one or more batches of data with one or more Expectation Suites.
 A checkpoint can be as simple as one batch of data paired with one Expectation Suite.
-A checkpoint can be as complex as many batches of data paired with one or more Expectation Suite each.
+A checkpoint can be as complex as many batches of data across different datasources paired with one or more Expectation Suites each.

 .. tip::
     Checkpoints are an ideal way to embed Great Expectations into your pipeline or use Great Expectations adjacent to your pipeline.